 The situation is deeply perverse, even by the current low standards of American immigration policy.
 By design, the vast majority of H-1B holders have at least a college degree.
 Their children tend to be college bound.
 The departures of H-4 kids, in other words, deprive the United States of exactly the sort of highly skilled immigrants that both Democrats and Republicans say they want to attract.
 Even Donald Trump claims that he wants to make life easier for well-educated foreigners in the U.S. “Some of the most skilled students at our world-class universities are going back home,” he said in a speech last May.
 “We want these exceptional students and workers to stay, and flourish, and thrive.”

 The president may have an opportunity to be true to his word.
 Legislation that would reduce wait times for Indian immigrants passed the House of Representatives this past July, and a bipartisan group of senators has sponsored a similar act.
 But passage is far from certain, and the bill has shortcomings.
-Even if it does clear Congress, the actions of the Trump administration suggest that he won’t ease pathways for immigrants, documented
+Even if it does clear Congress, the actions of the Trump administration suggest that he won’t ease pathways for immigrants, documented or otherwise.

 What’s more surprising about H-4 politics is the silence of liberals.
 As Democratic presidential candidates argue for a more progressive migration regime, almost none have highlighted the sympathetic stories of what are, in effect, documented Dreamers.
 In the meantime, with no one advocating for them on the national stage, tens of thousands of kids who grew up in America inch closer and closer to the day when they can no longer afford to stay here.